dorwinl3894/ML-Application-in-R/README.md

 - **KNN and Naive Bayes**: Applied for comparative analysis to assess model performance and robustness.

 ## Implications
-The study offers actionable insights for public health initiatives, especially in designing campaigns focusing on the identified significant health variables.
+The study offers actionable insights for public health initiatives by allowing them to design marketing campaigns focused on population segments more likely to develop heart disease.

-**Keywords**: Heart Disease, Logistic Regression, Data Analysis, Public Health, R Programming